2-hydroxy-3-oxoadipate synthase

-The two substrates of this enzyme are 2-oxoglutarate and glyoxylate, whereas its two products are 2-hydroxy-3-oxoadipate and CO_{2}.
+The two substrates of this enzyme are α-ketoglutaric acid and glyoxylic acid.
+Its products are 2-hydroxy-3-oxoadipic acid and carbon dioxide.
+The product can spontaneously decarboxylate to give 5-hydroxy-4-oxo-pentanoic acid:

 This enzyme belongs to the family of transferases, specifically those transferring aldehyde or ketonic groups (transaldolases and transketolases, respectively).
 Other names in common use include 2-hydroxy-3-oxoadipate glyoxylate-lyase (carboxylating), alpha-ketoglutaric-glyoxylic carboligase, and oxoglutarate: glyoxylate carboligase.
 This enzyme participates in glyoxylate and dicarboxylate metabolism.
 It employs one cofactor, thiamin diphosphate.